MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

 ## Lab scenario

-You need to automate deployment of Windows Virtual Desktop host pools and hosts by using Azure Resource Manager templates.
+You need to automate deployment of Azure Virtual Desktop host pools and hosts by using Azure Resource Manager templates.

 ## Objectives

 After completing this lab, you will be able to:

-- Deploy Azure Windows Virtual Desktop host pools and hosts by using Azure Resource Manager templates
+- Deploy Azure Virtual Desktop host pools and hosts by using Azure Resource Manager templates

 ## Lab files